DanielAbergel/Distribution-Algorithm/README.md

 ## Debug Server

-please make sure that your python3 version is set to 3.6.9.

 First, we need to set a virtual environment and install the server dependencies
 go into **server/** folder in our project.
 Run the following command and replace the parameter `` <password> ``  with your user password.